fvtt-fria-ligan/morkborg-foundry-vtt/README.md

   * MÖRK BORG is copyright Ockult Örtmästare Games and Stockholm Kartell.
   * Explicit permission has been given by the MÖRK BORG authors for inclusion of the following game content:
-    * Names, stats, and descriptions of Weapons, Armor, Equipment, Scrolls, Optional Classes, Creatures, and Outcasts/Followers.
+    * Names, stats, and descriptions of Weapons, Armor, Equipment, Scrolls, Optional Classes, Optional Tables, Creatures, and Outcasts/Followers.
   * Programming
     * System implementation by mcglintlock and eeyun.
   * Images